-“Okay, so we’ve discussed your medication which included [two inhalers, your medication for anxiety, pain, diabetes, epilepsy and headaches and the vitamins you buy over the counter].
+“Okay, so we’ve discussed your medication which included [two inhalers, your medication for anxiety, pain, diabetes, epilepsy and the vitamins you buy over the counter].
 The plan is to reduce your diazepam by one tablet each day and I’m going to call you in two weeks to see how you feel that is going and then review everything else again at your usual review appointment with the GP surgery.”

 “Do you have any questions about what we’ve covered in this consultation?”

 “Do you have any questions about anything we haven’t covered that I may be able to help with?”